MartinThoma/MartinThoma.github.io/_posts/2013-12-09-jekyll-and-git.md

 [Jekyll](http://jekyllrb.com/) is a static blog generator, just like [Pelican](http://blog.getpelican.com/), [Hyde](http://ringce.com/hyde), [nanoc](http://nanoc.ws/) and [Octopress](http://octopress.org/).

+I've spend about 40-80 hours to migrate from WordPress to Jekyll.
+And I'm not done jet.

 ## Jekyll compared with WordPress ##
 Jekyll is a static site generator.
 This means you have the